Pirates vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman takes a two-game streak with at least one hit into this matchup.
-In his last five games he is hitting .190 with a double, three walks and two RBI.
+- Freeman takes a three-game streak with at least one hit into this contest.
+In his last five games he is batting .238 with a double, a walk and an RBI.

 Freeman Recent Games